lwaekfjlk/5-Stage-Pipeline-CPU/README.md

 # 5-Stage-Pipeline-CPU
-This is a 5-Stage Pipeline CPU with 4 forwarding path based on MIPS architecture.
+This is a 5-Stage Pipeline CPU based on MIPS architecture.

+- [x] basic pipeline with only stall

+- [x] 4 forwarding path and stall
+- [ ] interruption and exception
+- [ ] cache structure